-{Theorem 1 demonstrates that the coherence term $\rho_{12}$ explicitly depends on the Rabi frequencies $\Omega_1$ and $\Omega_2$ of the dual-band signals, enabling the RARE to concurrently extract information from both frequency bands.} {Furthermore, the derived $\rho_{12}$ expression for the \emph{dual-band} RARE generalizes the prior \emph{single-band} one given by~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}}
+{Theorem 1 demonstrates that the coherence term $\rho_{12}$ depends explicitly on the sum square of Rabi frequencies $\sum_{n = 1}^N\Omega_n^2$, reflecting the collective contributions from all $N$ frequency bands to the Rydberg state.
+This collective dependence enables the RARE to extract information concurrently from multiple bands.} {Moreover, the derived quantum coherence generalizes the well‑known single‑band result~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}}

-{Notably, setting $\Omega_2=0$ (or $\Omega_1=0$) in Theorem 1 recovers the single-band solution in \eqref{eq:rho21_2}, thereby validating the consistency of our generalized model.}
+{Notably, setting only one Rabi frequency non-zero ($\Omega_n \neq0$, $\Omega_{n'}=0$, $\forall n'\neq n$) in Theorem 1 exactly recovers the single-band solution in \eqref{eq:rho21_2}.
+This validates the consistency of our multi‑band generalization.}

-\begin{remark} \emph{\textbf{(From dual-band to multi-band systems)}} Theorem 1 indicates that the quantum state, $\rho_{12}$, is determined by the sum square of Rabi frequencies, $\Omega_1^2 + \Omega_2^2$. {Extending this result to an arbitrary $N$-band system, the steady-state solution of the coherence term $\rho_{12}$ generalizes to}

-{where the dependence on $\sum_{n = 1}^N\Omega_n^2$ reflects the collective contribution of all $N$ frequency bands.
-This result is numerically validated in Section~\ref{Sec: validation}.} \end{remark}